Skip to content

 Next Steps

-• Registration: See Registration for exposing capabilities to agents
+• Registration: Expose capabilities to agents